chaofengc/IQA-PyTorch/README.md

 ### ⏬ Download Benchmark Datasets

-For convenience, we upload all related datasets to [huggingface](https://huggingface.co/datasets/chaofengc/IQA-Toolbox-Datasets/tree/main).
+For convenience, we upload all related datasets to [huggingface IQA-Toolbox-Dataset](https://huggingface.co/datasets/chaofengc/IQA-Toolbox-Datasets), and corresponding meta information files to [huggingface IQA-Toolbox-Dataset-metainfo](https://huggingface.co/datasets/chaofengc/IQA-Toolbox-Datasets-metainfo).
-Here are example codes to download datasets from huggingface:
+Here are example codes to download them from huggingface:

 >[!CAUTION]
 > we only collect the datasets for academic, research, and educational purposes.
 It is important for the users to adhere to the usage guidelines, licensing terms, and conditions set forth by the original creators or owners of each dataset.

 ```python
 import os